grrcode/NodeJs-Websockets-SocketIO-MongoDB-Webservices/README.md

-# NodeWebsocketWebserviceMongodb
+# NodeJS Websockets(socket.io) Mongodb as Webservices
-NodeJS, Websockets (socket.io), Mongodb for creating Webservices,
+NodeJS, Websockets(socket.io), Mongodb for creating Webservices,

 This project combines several techniques to provide very nice and scalable webservices based on websockets!
 The database implementation is MongoDB.
 And the backend is NodeJS.